Dorothy Carrington: Early life

 She then immersed herself in the London art world, and in 1942 organised an exhibition at the Leicester Galleries, "Imaginative Art since the War".
-One of the exhibitors was the surrealist painter Sir Francis Rose, whom she married shortly afterwards.
+One of the exhibitors was the surrealist painter Sir Francis Rose, whom she married in 1943.
 He was a friend of Gertrude Stein.

 Corsica

 In July 1948, Carrington and Rose made the first of four trips to Corsica.
 She had intended to write a book and move on.
 But in 1954 she settled on the island in Ajaccio, without Rose.
 They divorced in 1966.

-In 1971 she wrote her masterpiece, Granite Island.
-Later works included The Dream Hunters of Corsica, which examined the dark, threatening side of the Corsican psyche, and Napoleon And His Parents On The Threshold Of History.
-Partly as a result of her work, French archaeologists were persuaded to travel to Corsica and study the now famous megalithic site of Filitosa.
+In 1971 she wrote Granite Island.
+Later works included The Dream Hunters of Corsica, which examined occult practices in Corsica, and Napoleon And His Parents On The Threshold Of History.
+Partly as a result of her work in the 1950s, French archaeologists were persuaded to travel to Corsica and study the now famous megalithic site of Filitosa.